 A staircase leads to the bedrooms, with a niche for books made using the dead space in the stairs.
-The children’s room, also used as a playroom, features skylights and bright colors, while the master bedroom, designed to promote sleep, has built-in storage along the side of the wall.
+The children’s room, used also as a playroom, features skylights and bright colours, while the master bedroom, designed to promote sleep, has built-in storage along the side of the wall.

 The staircase continues to a rooftop balcony, which boasts ample space for relaxing and entertaining, with wall panels that can be removed to create a bench seat or table.

-Despite the size limitations, Arte-1 Architects created a functional and comfortable home for the family, with priority given to simple things like room for children to play and a cozy living and dining area.
+Despite the size limitations, the team created a functional and comfortable home for the family, with priority given to simple things like room for children to play and a cosy living and dining area.
 The house is a testament to how innovative design can make the most out of even the smallest of spaces, offering both comfort and style.

 Images by NeverTooSmall